 What Could be the First Step?

-You may start by talking to an RCIC to get acquainted with the immigration at first hand and to learn more about your options.
+You may start by talking to an RCIC to get acquainted with immigration first hand and to learn more about your options.
 To do so, you may leave your details below and you will get a call back from the professionals.

 Immigrating to Canada can be exciting, and once you decide to move – you probably would want to finish the immigration as soon as possible.
 However, proper preparation is essential.
-And is planned beforehand, you may increase your chances to get a job and immigrate easier with the job offer in your pocket.
+And if planned beforehand, you may increase your chances to get a job and immigrate easier with the job offer in your pocket.